-The snow depth peaked at 123cm in February last season, and the resort regularly holds Freeride World Tour qualifiers in the surrounding hills – a sure sign that there is consistently good snow.
+The snow base regularly reaches over 1m and the resort routinely holds Freeride World Tour qualifiers in the surrounding hills – a sure sign that there is consistently good snow.

 After you finish for the day there is a campsite at the foot of the hill which houses micro lodges, camper vans or tents - if you are feeling brave.
 Otherwise, there are hotels, B& B’s and self-catered apartments in the surrounding area.

 - 1097 m Elevation